Oberlin Anti-Slavery Collection

 The Anti-Slavery Collection at Oberlin College Library is a nationally significant collection of value to researchers of American anti-slavery movements as well as the history of Oberlin.
 The Anti-Slavery Collection consists of around 2500 printed titles (many are multi-volume) most of which have been cataloged and so can be searched using the online catalog.

-Contents include: Anti-slavery societies' documents such as annual reports, addresses, and publications.
-Books, pamphlets, and other documents outlining the moral, religious, economic, and legal aspects of the slavery debate.
-Travelers' observations of slavery.
-Slave narratives - autobiographical, biographical, and fictional.
-Biographies of leaders of the anti-slavery movement.
+Contents include: Anti-slavery societies' documents such as annual reports, addresses, and publications; books, pamphlets, and other documents outlining the moral, religious, economic, and legal aspects of the slavery debate.
+There are travelers' observations of slavery; slave narratives - autobiographical, biographical, and fictional; and biographies of leaders of the anti-slavery movement.
 There are numerous newspapers and periodicals, including The Abolitionist, The American Anti-Slavery Reporter, The Emancipator and Republican, The Gerrit Smith Banner, The Liberator, Liberty, and many others.
-Political works, including documents related to the Missouri Compromise, the Fugitive Slave Law, the Kansas-Nebraska Controversy, party propaganda, and speeches made in and out of Congress.
+There are political works, including documents related to the Missouri Compromise, the Fugitive Slave Law, the Kansas-Nebraska Controversy, party propaganda, and speeches made in and out of Congress.
 There are books for children; poetry, songs, anthologies, and gift books.
 There is some pro-slavery literature as well.
-The collection includes ephemera, including manuscript bills of sale for slaves, manumission papers, and slave shackles.
+The collection includes ephemera, including manuscript bills of sale for slaves, manumission papers, and artifacts such as slave shackles.

-When Oberlin's first library building, Spear Library, opened in 1885, the librarian Rev. Henry Matson, recognizing the role which Oberlin had played in the abolitionist struggle, made an appeal to local residents for anti-slavery literature:
+When Oberlin's first library building, Spear Library, was set to open in 1885, librarian Rev. Henry Matson - recognizing the role which Oberlin had played in the abolitionist struggle - made an appeal to local residents for anti-slavery literature:

 "It is proposed to make in the college library an anti-slavery collection, complete as possible, for the future historian, in which shall be gathered every book, every pamphlet, every report, every tract, every newspaper, and every private letter on the subject.
 For such a collection nothing is unimportant.
 Scattered here and there these documents are all but worthless, but gathered in one collection they would be priceless."
 (Oberlin Weekly News, Feb.
 29, 1884)

 Among the contributions made at this time, most notably by the heirs of William Goodell, was the original draft of the Anti-Slavery Declaration of 1833 in the handwriting of William Lloyd Garrison and some objects related to slavery and the Civil War.

 Anti-Slavery Collection Manuscript and Ephemera Inventory -- list of some of the uncataloged items in Special Collections